- How to Visit Gotokuji – the Waving Cat Temple - 13 August 2026

 What is the Osaka Amazing Pass?

-It’s a combo pass that allows you free or discounted entry to over 40 Osaka attractions – along with free train and bus travel on the day you’re using the pass.
+It’s a combo pass that you load onto your phone.
+The pass allows you free or discounted entry to over 40 Osaka attractions, along with free train and bus travel on the day you use it.

-It sounds great and it would definitely make traveling easier, but, easy doesn’t always mean money-saving.
+It sounds great, and it would definitely make travelling easier, but easy doesn’t always mean money-saving.

 How Much Does the Osaka Amazing Pass Cost?